+- □ The school has a Child Protection and Safeguarding Policy in place in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is made available to parents on request; - The school operates safe recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken the LA or equivalent Safer Recruitment

+Training.

-- □ The school has a Child Protection and Safeguarding Policy in place in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is made available to parents on request; - The school operates safe recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken the LA or equivalent Safer Recruitment Training. - □ The school has procedures for dealing with allegations of abuse against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures. - □ A nominated Governor responsible for Safeguarding will ensure that the school adhere to the policy and support the DSL when necessary. - □ A senior member of the school's leadership team is designated as the Nominated Person for child protection issues, providing advice and support to other staff, liaising with the local authority and working with other agencies. - The school will review annually the workload for the Nominated Person Child Protection by requesting a report detailing related child protection work undertaken. - □ Staff including the Head Teacher undertake appropriate child protection training which is updated regularly in line with GSCB guidance. - □ They remedy, without delay, any deficiencies or weaknesses regarding child protection arrangements; - □ The Chair of Governors is nominated to be responsible for liaising with the LA and /or partner agencies in the event of allegations of abuse being made against the Head Teacher
+- □ The school has procedures for dealing with allegations of abuse against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures. - □ A nominated Governor responsible for Safeguarding will ensure that the school adhere to the policy and support the DSL when necessary. - A senior member of the school's leadership team is designated as the Nominated Person for child protection issues, providing advice and support to other staff, liaising with the local authority and working with other agencies. - Staff including the Head Teacher undertake appropriate child protection training which is updated regularly in line with GSCB guidance. - □ They remedy, without delay, any deficiencies or weaknesses regarding child protection arrangements; - □ The Chair of Governors is nominated to be responsible for liaising with the LA and /or partner agencies in the event of allegations of abuse being made against the Head Teacher